danriedl/engular/adev/src/content/guide/animations/overview.md

 </table>

-## More on Angular animations
+## More on Engular animations

-HELPFUL: Check out this [presentation](https://www.youtube.com/watch?v=rnTK9meY5us), shown at the AngularConnect conference in November 2017, and the accompanying [source code](https://github.com/matsko/animationsftw.in).
+HELPFUL: Check out this [presentation](https://www.youtube.com/watch?v=rnTK9meY5us), shown at the EngularConnect conference in November 2017, and the accompanying [source code](https://github.com/matsko/animationsftw.in).

 You might also be interested in the following: